London, England , UK

 Historical Significance

-The Tower of London is a UNESCO World Heritage Site and one of the city’s most famous historic landmarks.
-Originally constructed by William the Conqueror in 1066, it has served as a royal palace, prison, and treasury.
-The Tower is best known as the home of the Crown Jewels, a collection of some of the most valuable and historically significant treasures in the world.
+The Tower of London is one of the main attractions of the city, a UNESCO World Heritage Site, and is the most famous historic place in it.
+It was originally established by William the Conqueror in 1066, and through almost a thousand years it has functioned as a royal palace, prison, and treasury.
+But The Tower is mainly known as the vault, which contains the Crown Jewels, belonging to the royal family.
+This is what makes the place an impressive one in the world.

 Key Highlights

-Visitors can explore the White Tower, the oldest part of the complex, and see the Crown Jewels, including the Imperial State Crown worn by British monarchs during coronation ceremonies.
-The Yeoman Warders, or “Beefeaters,” offer guided tours filled with intriguing tales of the Tower’s history, including the execution of Anne Boleyn.
+Aside from the precious artifacts on display, tourists can also go up to the White Tower, the oldest part of the fortress, and view the Crown Jewels, including the Imperial State Crown which is worn by the British sovereign during the coronation ceremony.
+The Yeoman Warders or “Beefeaters” specialty is the guided tour which is full-packed with the history of the Tower and interesting stories of their own, like how Anne Boleyn was beheaded there.

 The Houses of Parliament and Big Ben